-You may have seen people touching their fingers during a meditation class and wonder why they were doing it.
-Well, those were hand gestures called mudras.
+You may have seen people touching their fingers during a meditation class and wonder what were they doing.
+Most likely, they were doing mudras or hand gestures.

 The word mudra comes from Sanskrit, meaning gesture, mark, or seal.
 “Mud” means delight, pleasure, joy, and “dra” means to create.
 Hence, mudras are gestures to create joy.